 Courses & Programs

 The Environmental Science programs are designed to prepare students to deal with environmental issues and concerns from a global point of view.
 Because environmental science is an evolving, diverse field with various career options, we offer two different program tracks.
 The Environmental Science Associates in Science degree is a 2-year program based on physical science which prepares students to transfer to a 4-year institution to complete their Bachelor’s in Environmental Science.
 This program is designed to give students first hand lab experiences in studying environmental problems from a scientific perspective, as well as propose and implement solutions to sustainability.
 It is ultimately preparing students for careers in resource management, waste management, sustainability, environmental consultation and the like.
 The Environmental Science and Society Certificate is a 5-semester program emphasizing the social science perspective.
 Both tracks integrate biology, chemistry and geology.
-Three new courses, ENV 101, ENV 201 and ENV 105 were developed to be the core courses in the program.
+Two courses, ENV 101 and ENV 105 were developed to be the core courses in the program.

 For information on sustainability in courses, please refer to the Curriculum, Education and Engagement section of the WCC Sustainability & Climate Action Plan.